HeatherAn/recommended-coding-practices/11-Merging-Or-Rebasing-Branches.md

 ## Rebasing (without conflicts)

 In order to exemplify what *rebasing* does, let us say you have to share the "official version" of the code with someone else.
 The "official version" of the code is in the *remote main* (in Github) "synced" to the *local main*.
 The "official version" does not have the new feature yet, cause you are still working on it in the *local* branch `feature_1`.
 Let us say that before sharing the "official version" with your collaborator, you see some typos that are easy to fix in the `README.md`.
 You work on those typos in the *local main* and push it to the *remote main* (with `git push origin main`).
 Now in your local Git repo you have the *local main* with the commit of fixing typos in the `README.md`, while you are still making commits in the `feature_1` *local* branch (that are not in the *local main*).
+You essentially did:

 ```
 git checkout main